-Water filters can help to protect you and your family against waterborne contaminants, but they aren’t exactly beautiful to look at.
-In this article, we’ll consider the aesthetics of water filtration, and how you can integrate healthier water into your home without ruining the look of your living space.
-With some advance planning, or some creative thinking, you can install your water filters in an unobtrusive, or even attractive way.
+Water filters protect you and your family from waterborne contaminants, but they aren’t exactly beautiful to look at.
+With some advance planning and creative thinking, though, you can integrate healthier water into your home without ruining the look of your living space.
+The right approach lets you install water filters in an unobtrusive, or even attractive way.

 Why Should You Integrate Filtration Systems?